DW-UX/DistantWorldsExpanded/README.md

 ## UPS timer:
 shows update per second done in game.
 Used by author to look for game features that massively drops performance.
 Located near current money (upper right corner).
+## Changes to ingame po-up menu on RMB
-## Energy collection:
+### Right button Energy collection:
-RMB menu now contains “Energy colletion” option to show energy collected in selected point with current tech level
+- RMB menu now contains “Energy colletion” option to show energy collected in selected point with current tech level
+- Give to -> Private - transfers shipto private sector, possible for transports and freighters.
+- Simple asteroid colonization instead of BM hotkey combo to display submenu.

 ## Repair templates:
 BM used random to select component to repair.
 EM allows setting order for repair for component types.
 This affects both crew and repair module.
 New templates could be added in designer page “Select repair priority” button.
 Player can adjust default templates for player and AI empires in “AdvMods\ExpansionMod\RepairPriorityTemplates.json” file.
 File support default and user template names created later.
 If file contains unknown template name then ships will use “Original” template until this template created.